-I can’t resist the scent of a lush rose in full bloom.
-Some of my favorites for their fragrance are David Austin’s Shakespeare 2000 and Abraham Darby; the Bulgarian perfume rose Kazanlik; the old roses Fantin Latour, Souv. de Claudius Denoyel, and Madame Alfred Carrier; and the modern roses Mr. Lincoln, Angel Face, and Double Delight.
+Who can resist the scent of a lush rose in full bloom.
+Some of our founder’s favorites for their fragrance are David Austin’s Shakespeare 2000 and Abraham Darby; the Bulgarian perfume rose Kazanlik; the old roses Fantin Latour, Souv. de Claudius Denoyel, and Madame Alfred Carrier; and the modern roses Mr. Lincoln, Angel Face, and Double Delight.
 Some roses have hints of citrus, spice, myrrh, or tea in their scent, and the wide variety is fun to experience.
-I wanted Velvet Rose to be a soliflore that wasn’t too honeyed or vanillic, that had just a touch of green, and that captured some of the dewy freshness that makes roses special to rose lovers.
-I also wanted a formula that would do well in lotion and oil form.
+Our founder wanted Velvet Rose to be a soliflore that wasn’t too honeyed or vanillic, that had just a touch of green, and that captured some of the dewy freshness that makes roses special to rose lovers.

 The variety of Rosa damascena called Kazanlik bears the same name as the city in the famous Rose Valley of Bulgaria where it is grown and harvested for rose absolute.
 Although it only flowers once each year, the blooming period lasts about a month and the bushes are heavily covered with heavenly scented flowers.